sophiez2628/YelpStagram/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] User can create, read, edit, and delete reviews
-- [ ] User can upload pictures, share, and bookmark a restaurant
+- [ ] User can upload pictures, share, and bookmark places
 - [ ] User can mark reviews as useful, funny, or cool
-- [ ] User can search for restaurants and see the location on Google Maps on the search result page
+- [ ] User can search for places and see the location on Google Maps on the search result page
 - [ ] User can filter restaurants through price
-- [ ] User can also search for restaurants using pictures
+- [ ] User can also search for places using keywords

 ## Design Docs
 * [View Wireframes][view]